Mesía Castle: Description

 The castle consisted of an inner walled tower, with exterior polygonal defenses, surrounded by a deep moat.
 Its current state of preservation is one of abandonment, and only part of the exterior defenses remains, which are rounded and reach a height of 18 meters at some points.
 The keep was much taller than the walls and likely had battlements.

 History

 The earliest historical records mentioning the castle date back to 1401, in a document by Gonzalo Díaz de Mesía, lord of this jurisdiction.
-Its name appears in an inscription that was on a lintel above the gate of the keep:ESTA CASA FEZO D. GONZLAVO (Gonzalvo) DÍAZ DE MESÍA E SUA MOLER M(María) PRES (Peres) Much of the castle was destroyed in 1467 during the Revolt of the Irmandiños, but upon being abandoned by them, Alonso II de Fonseca usurped ownership and restored it.
+Its name appears in an inscription that was on a lintel above the gate of the keep:ESTA CASA FEZO D. GONZLAVO (Gonzalvo) DÍAZ DE MESÍA E SUA MOLER M(María) PRES (Peres) Much of the castle was destroyed in 1467 during the Irmandiño Revolts, but upon being abandoned by them, Alonso II de Fonseca usurped ownership and restored it.
 In 1858, the construction was still intact, but two years later, the poet Ángel Corzo, in a personal letter, remarked:Two days ago I was in Mesía, I wanted to visit its ancient castle, and I found it destroyed by the pickaxe and the hoe of man.